 Letter to the Editor of the Smith Mountain Eagle from Douglas W. Eggleston:

-The Historic Virginia Chapter of the American Red Cross plays a major role in responding to local disaster events and providing assistance to residents of the Bedford area.
-The majority of these events are single-family house fires, which are often called the "silent disasters", because they do not receive the same degree of press as do larger events such as hurricanes or tornadoes.
+The Historic Virginia Chapter of the American Red Cross plays a major role in responding to local disaster events and assisting residents of the Bedford area.
+The majority of these events are single-family house fires, which are often called “silent disasters” because they do not receive the same degree of press as more significant events such as hurricanes or tornadoes.

-Our chapter jurisdiction covers Bedford City, Bedford County, Amherst County, Appomattox County, Campbell County and the City of Lynchburg.
-In order for us to successfully respond 7 days a week, 24 hours a day when disasters occur, we need the support of those living in these communities.
-We have formed Disaster Action Teams (DATs) that are made-up of volunteers that live in each area we serve.
+Our chapter jurisdiction covers Bedford City, Bedford County, Amherst County, Appomattox County, Campbell County, and the City of Lynchburg.
+For us to successfully respond 7 days a week, 24 hours a day when disasters occur, we need the support of those living in these communities.
+We have formed Disaster Action Teams (DATs) that are made up of volunteers who live in each area we serve.

-We provide volunteers with excellent training and all of the tools and equipment they might need to make a rapid response.
-There is absolutely no cost to the volunteers that become DAT members, except their commitment of time and their compassion.
+We provide volunteers with excellent training and the tools and equipment they might need to respond rapidly.
+There is absolutely no cost to the volunteers who become DAT members, except for their commitment of time and their compassion.

 Douglas W. Eggleston

 Director, Emergency Services